MohamedKasem99/3D-drone-control-in-gazebo/README.md

 ## Steps to run the whole project

+1- upload the Arduino sketch in the MPU_RAW_DATA_UDP_COMM_TESTED folder.
+Change lines 6 and 7 according to your shared WLAN SSID and password, as suggested by the comments following those lines.
+Now connect your computer to that same WLAN to be on the same network and be able to communicate with NodeMCU.

-1- create and setup the catkin workspace (skip if you already have your own or create another with a different name).
+2- create and setup the catkin workspace (skip if you already have your own or create another with a different name).

 ```bash
 $ mkdir -p ~/catkin_ws/src